Python Geoscience Modelling and Interpretation

-PyGMI stands for Python Geophysical Modelling and Interpretation.
-It is a modelling and interpretation suite aimed at magnetic, gravity and other datasets.
+PyGMI stands for Python Geoscience Modelling and Interpretation.
+It is a modelling and interpretation suite aimed at magnetic, gravity, remote sensing and other datasets.

 PyGMI is developed at the Council for Geoscience (Geological Survey of South Africa).

 Routines for cutting, reprojecting and doing simple modifications to data.

 Convenient display of data using pseudo-color, ternary and sunshaded representation.

 It is released under the Gnu General Public License version 3.0

 The PyGMI Wiki pages, include installation and full usage!